frankhale/frankhale/README.md

 ### Hi there 👋

 I'm a web dev,,, secretly I want to be a game dev...
 Shhhh,,, don't tell anyone!

-- 🔭 I’m currently working on a text adventure game engine with a client implemented using Blazor!
+- 🔭 I'm working on two personal projects right now, one is a YouTube Player written in C#/Blazor (server side) and the other is a text adventure game engine with a custom entity component system also in Blazor/C# (server side).

 <!--
 **frankhale/frankhale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.